 Today, Notion’s team is famous for making several design iterations to ensure that each feature is tested to the best of its ability before it is rolled out to the public.

-Having been at the brink of failure, Notion capitalized on their previous shortcomings and made it into one of their strengths.
+Having been on the brink of failure, Notion capitalized on its previous shortcomings and made it into one of their strengths.
 Be sure to check out our piece on the complete history of Notion if you're interested to learn more about this tool.

 Features of Notion

 Notion is a productivity tool that aims to bring multiple functions into a single platform, reducing the number of apps you need to get work done.
 With its all-in-one approach, Notion combines features such as project management, to-do lists, note-taking, wiki creation, and more.

 One of the main benefits of Notion is its rich feature set.
 It includes a variety of tools and functions that can help you and your team stay organized and on track.
 For example, its project management features allow you to keep track of tasks, deadlines, and progress, while its note-taking capabilities provide an easy way to capture and store information.

 In addition to its own features, Notion also supports integrations with other apps such as Google Drive, Trello, Slack, and more.
 This allows you to seamlessly link your Notion workspace with other tools you use, making it easier to switch between them and stay organized.

 Notion operates on a page-based system, where you create content by filling blocks with content.
 This makes it easy to create and organize information, as you can structure it in a way that makes sense for you.
 Notion also supports a wide range of block types, including text, images, tables, calendars, and more, giving you the flexibility to create content in a variety of formats.